faturita/faturita.github.io/_portfolio/portfolio.md

 ## En relación al English
-* Particularly when students are interested in broadcasting its work to international companies, it is advised to write their work in English.
+* Particularly when students are interested in broadcasting their work to international companies, it is advised to write their PF in English.
 * Keep sentences simple, straightforward.
 Try to avoid very complicated indirect speeches, or very complicated subjective sentences.
 * Use synonyms extensively,
    * BUT: however, although, though, yet, nevertheless